Electives and Research Opportunities - Internal Medicine Residency

 Under the supervision of specialists in Occupational Medicine, residents evaluate patients with job related illnesses, participate in ongoing research or may work with physicians at health facilities at industrial plants in Baltimore.
 See the Occupational Health Programs for more information.
 In addition, residents interested in a career in Occupational Medicine may link their curriculum at UMMC to the Occupational and Environmental Medicine Residency at Johns Hopkins University.

-Residents participate in a multidisciplinary clinic evaluation of the elderly, engage in inpatient consultations, and care for patients in the geriatrics inpatient unit and nursing home.
+Residents participate in a multidisciplinary clinic evaluation of the elderly, engage in inpatient consultations, and care for patients in a nursing home.
 Outpatient clinics provide residents with training on the management of frail elderly, osteoporosis and older patients with multiple comorbidities.

-HIV Service, Transplant Infectious Diseases and International Health
+HIV Service, Transplant ID, Oncology ID and International Health

-In addition to the traditional Infectious Diseases elective, residents may spend time with the Transplant ID service and manage patients undergoing organ transplantation.
+In addition to the traditional ID elective, residents may spend time with the Transplant or Oncology ID service and manage patients with significant immunosuppression.
 On the HIV service, residents perform inpatient consultations and care for patients in a series of very active outpatient clinics.
-Lastly, by designing an elective in International Health through the Division of Geographic Medicine and the Institute of Human Virology, residents may travel to research stations in Haiti, Central and South America, and Africa to engage in clinical and research activities.
-Through an endowment, funds are available to support travel for residents for international electives.
+Lastly, by designing an elective in International Health, residents may travel to research stations in Haiti, Central and South America, and Africa to engage in clinical and research activities.
+Through an endowment, funds are available to support travel for international electives.

 As the academic medical center with one of the largest number of renal transplants performed annually in the US, residents have the opportunity for a vast clinical experience on this elective.
 Residents learn the basics of transplant biology, the evaluation of patients for transplantation, and the prevention and management of post-transplant complications.
 Residents work on an interdisciplinary team along with transplant nephrologists, infectious disease experts and surgeons.